Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Ironically atheists are more likely to recognise God since they are less likely to want to and more likely to deny it.
 Unfortunately and interestingly for them, they would no longer be able to trust how they deny his existence.

 If ‘Seek and ye shall find,’ is poor biblical advice, then what is the best way to approach God?
 The answer is not at all; if you want truth, freedom or God, do not seek them.
-Instead, if God is love; then love, create, become kind and playful – though you may not call this God, you will no longer have a desire to recognise him.
+Instead, if God is love; then love, create, become kind and playful – though you may not call this God, you will no longer feel the urge to recognise him.

-God and truth are for those who have no need of him or it.
+God and truth are for those who have no desire for either.
 This is consistent with the Book of Genesis, having completed all creation, he rested on the Seventh Day, then sanctified it.
-Like Hank Williams he apparently wanted to be alone.
-Might solitude be the greatest gift he gave himself?
-Perhaps it is the most precious thing we can learn from him – and give back to him.
+Like Hank Williams God apparently wanted to be alone.
+Might solitude be the greatest gift he (Hank or God) gave himself?
+Perhaps it is the most precious thing we can learn from God – and give back to him.

-If we left God to move freely amongst us (or not) without being recognised, the only people that would suffer are those who feel the need to legitimise their cause, activism, teaching, beliefs, justice, moralism, sexuality, prejudice, desire, hope, war, crusade, charity, hostility, peace, love and kindness.
+If we left God to move freely amongst us without being recognised, the only people that might suffer would be those who feel the need to legitimise their cause, activism, teaching, beliefs, justice, moralism, sexuality, prejudice, desire, hope, war, crusade, charity, hostility, peace, love and kindness.

-Given that a priest’s role is to recognise truth, telling lies is part of their job description.
-Though we might wonder how church would be transformed – and how transformative it would become – if priests were able to say, ‘I cannot recognise truth.’
+Given that a priest’s role is, amongst other things, to recognise and spread truth, telling lies is a necessary part of their job.
+We might wonder what Christianity might have become if priests were able and permitted to say, ‘I cannot recognise truth.’

 Is not psychotherapy a means and an end toward no longer recognising ourselves?

-Once done with the lie of seeking, the absence of self and truth recognition came as a relief and a joy.
+Once done with seeking and the lie of seeking, the absence of self and truth recognition can come as a relief and joy.

 All rights reserved © Copyright Glenn Nicholls 2022.
 Unauthorized use and/or duplication of this material without express and written permission from the author of this post is strictly prohibited.